Does Algorithmic Uncertainty Sway Human Experts? Evidence from a Field Experiment in Selective College Admissions: Methods

-Under this definition, algorithmic reliance has the following behavioral interpretation: \begin{enumerate} \item $\text{AR}(a^H,a^L) \approx 0$: showing $a^H$ rather than $a^L$ does not materially change decisions. \item $\text{AR}(a^H,a^L) > 0$: showing $a^H$ rather than $a^L$ \textit{increases} the likelihood of a favorable decision; larger values indicate stronger reliance on the algorithmic signal. \item $\text{AR}(a^H,a^L) < 0$: showing $a^H$ rather than $a^L$ \textit{decreases} the likelihood of a favorable decision; larger negative values indicate stronger counteracting or aversive responses to the algorithmic signal.
+Under this definition, algorithmic sensitivity has the following behavioral interpretation: \begin{itemize} \item $\text{AS}(a^H,a^L) \approx 0$: showing $a^H$ rather than $a^L$ does not materially change decisions. \item $\text{AS}(a^H,a^L) > 0$: showing $a^H$ rather than $a^L$ \textit{increases} the likelihood of a favorable decision; larger values indicate stronger sensitivity to the algorithmic signal. \item $\text{AS}(a^H,a^L) < 0$: showing $a^H$ rather than $a^L$ \textit{decreases} the likelihood of a favorable decision; larger negative values indicate stronger counteracting or aversive responses to the algorithmic signal. \end{itemize}